 A strong root system is one of the key factors in growing a healthy plant.
-However, a strong root system does not happen automatically.
+However, a strong root system does not happen by accident.

 So, how do you promote root growth in plants?
 To promote strong, healthy root growth in plants, try the following 6 methods: